vishalcloudyuga/dcos-website/src/blog/2016-11-18_couchbase_cluster.md

 ## What is Couchbase?

 [Couchbase Server](http://www.couchbase.com/nosql-databases/couchbase-server) is an open source, distributed NoSQL document database.
 It allows developers to access, index, and query JSON documents while taking advantage of integrated caching for high performance data access.
 You can build applications easier and faster by leveraging the power of SQL with the flexibility of JSON.
+[Couchbase Lite](http://developer.couchbase.com/mobile) runs natively on mobile and Internet of Things (IoT) devices, and syncs to Couchbase Server.

+Couchbase easily replicates data over multiple regions and availability zones allowing it to support a range of [high availability and disaster recovery](http://developer.couchbase.com/documentation/server/current/ha-dr/ha-dr-intro.html) (HA/DR) strategies.
+Most HA/DR strategies rely on a multi-pronged approach of maximizing availability, increasing redundancy within and across data centers, and performing regular backups.

-Data can be easily replicated over multiple regions and availability zones for disaster recovery.
-For mobile and Internet of Things (IoT) environments, [Couchbase Lite](http://developer.couchbase.com/mobile) runs native on-device and manages sync to Couchbase Server.
-With integrated [full-text search](http://developer.couchbase.com/documentation/server/current/fts/full-text-intro.html) and [upcoming analytics](http://blog.couchbase.com/2016/november/analytics-dp-1), Couchbase offers a complete database platform to meet all operational and analytics demands.
+With all of the many features typically expected of a database, integrated [full-text search](http://developer.couchbase.com/documentation/server/current/fts/full-text-intro.html) and [upcoming analytics](http://blog.couchbase.com/2016/november/analytics-dp-1), Couchbase offers a complete operational and analytics database platform.

 <a href="http://couchbase.com"><img src="/assets/images/blog/2016-11-18-couchbase-platform.png" alt="Couchbase Database Platform" /></a>

-[Couchbase Server 4.5.1](http://blog.couchbase.com/2016/october/announcing-couchbase-server-4.5.1) was recently announced, bringing [many new features](http://developer.couchbase.com/documentation/server/4.5/introduction/whats-new.html), including production certified support for Docker.
-Couchbase is supported on a wide variety of orchestration frameworks for Docker containers, such as Kubernetes, Docker Swarm and Mesos, for full details visit [couchbase.com/containers](http://www.couchbase.com/containers).
+The recently announced [Couchbase Server 4.5](http://blog.couchbase.com/2016/october/announcing-couchbase-server-4.5.1)  includes [many new features](http://developer.couchbase.com/documentation/server/4.5/introduction/whats-new.html) such as powerful query tools, faster querying and indexing, and partial reads and updates.
+Production support for running Couchbase as a container is also included.
+Couchbase is supported on a wide variety of container orchestration frameworks including Kubernetes, Docker Swarm and Mesos.
+For full details visit [couchbase.com/containers](http://www.couchbase.com/containers).

-This blog will explain how to create a Couchbase cluster on DC/OS.

-Many thanks to [@joerg_schad](http://www.couchbase.com/containers) for helping with understanding DC/OS concepts and debugging the configuration.

 ## Couchbase Cluster

-A cluster of Couchbase Servers is typically deployed on commodity servers.
+Couchbase Server clusters are typically deployed on commodity servers.
 Couchbase Server has a peer-to-peer topology where all the nodes are equal and communicate to each other on demand.
-There is no concept of master nodes, slave nodes, config nodes, name nodes, head nodes, etc, and all the software loaded on each node is identical.
-It allows the nodes to be added or removed without considering their “type”.
-This model works particularly well with cloud infrastructure in general.
-For DC/OS, this means that we can use the exact same container image for all Couchbase nodes.
+There is no concept of master nodes, slave nodes, config nodes, name nodes, head nodes, etc.; all the software loaded on each node is identical.
+Peer-to-peer topology allows nodes to be added or removed without considering their “type”.
+This model works particularly well with cloud infrastructure.
+On DC/OS, this means that we can use the exact same container image for all Couchbase nodes.

-A typical Couchbase cluster creation process looks like:
+Typically, creating a Couchbase cluster involves a few steps:

 * **Start Couchbase**: Start n Couchbase servers
 * **Create cluster**: Pick any server, and add all other servers to it to create the cluster
 * **Rebalance cluster**: Rebalance the cluster so that the data is distributed across the cluster

-In order to automate Couchbase cluster creation using DC/OS, the process is split into a “startup” and “node” service.
+Two services automate Couchbase cluster creation on DC/OS: a “startup” service and a “node” service.

 <a href="http://couchbase.com/containers"><img src="/assets/images/blog/2016-11-18-couchbase-cluster.png" alt="Couchbase Cluster using DC/OS" /></a>

-The startup service has only one replica and uses VIP with a well-defined name.
-This provides a single reference point to start the cluster creation.
-By default a service is visible only from inside the cluster.
-This service is also exposed as using Elastic Load Balancer (ELB).
-This allows the [Couchbase Web Console](http://developer.couchbase.com/documentation/server/current/admin/ui-intro.html) to be accessible from outside the cluster.
+The startup service has only one instance and uses a VIP with a well-defined name.
+It provides a single reference point to start cluster creation.
+By default services are only visible from inside the cluster, so the startup service needs to be exposed as using Elastic Load Balancer (ELB).
+This allows users to access the [Couchbase Web Console](http://developer.couchbase.com/documentation/server/current/admin/ui-intro.html) from outside the cluster.

-The node service use the exact same image as startup service.
-This keeps the cluster homogenous which allows to scale the cluster easily.
+The node service uses the exact same Docker image as the startup service.
+This shows that  the cluster is homogeneous and all Couchbase nodes are exactly alike.
+Scaling the cluster requires users to scale the node service only.
+Then each new container created by the node service joins the single container that was previously created by the startup service.
+From an application perspective, all the containers started by the startup service and the node service are part of the Couchbase cluster.

-Configuration files used in this blog are available [github.com/arun-gupta/couchbase-dcos](https://github.com/arun-gupta/couchbase-dcos).
+The configuration files used in this blog are available at [github.com/arun-gupta/couchbase-dcos](https://github.com/arun-gupta/couchbase-dcos).
 Let’s create the DCOS services to create the Couchbase cluster.

 ## Setup DC/OS on Amazon Web Services

+You can skip this section if you already have a running DC/OS cluster with at least 1 public and 4 private nodes.
 DC/OS can be easily installed on Amazon Web Services using a CloudFormation template as explained in [Installing DC/OS on AWS](https://mesosphere.com/amazon/).

 <img src="/assets/images/blog/2016-11-18-couchbase-template-details.png" alt="DC/OS AWS CloudFormation Template Details" />